 Best practices with collecting feedback and feature requests in Intercom

-This article aims to highlight the best practices for collecting and managing user feedback and feature requests in Intercom.
+This article aims to highlight the best practices for customer support teams when they are collecting and managing user feedback and feature requests in Intercom.

 First of all, there are likely two channels for feedback via Intercom: